teobresums/teobresums/C/src/README.md

  * Check runtime errors

- * Verify corretness, compatre with Matlab and C++ on master
+ * Verify corretness, compare with Matlab and C++ on master

  * Several parts needs checking; to see what please do
  ```